brazens/all-web/README.md

-# Videt-web
+# brazens-web
-It is a videt web made with videt.
+This is a web powered by brazens.

-# Current web file location
-webvidet/videt-web/new